Visionatrix/Visionatrix/docs/Flows/SupirUpscaler.rst

 SUPIR Upscaler
 ==============

-*This workflow is added mostly for research purposes.*
+*This workflow is added mostly for research purposes, it is still in development.*

 **Memory requirements are directly related to the input image resolution.**